DataPrajna/deep-nilmtk/README.md

 # deep-nilmtk
-a deep learning base load disaggregation
+a deep learning based power signature disaggregation for appliances in a household.